-When requesting and contacting technical support, please provide the following information with your request:
+When contacting support, please provide the following information:

 - Name of the module

 - Name of the assignment

 - Your assignment file type

 - Your assignment file size

 - Description of the error / issue

 - Screenshot of the submission page / error

 Any submission support request without the above information will not be answered.
 Please note: You can ask for technical support for submissions up to 3 Hours prior to your deadline.
 Any support requests received after this time may not be answered.